 There are numerous types (mulch types) of vegetable garden mulch that are beneficial.
 Putting out mulch has the following benefits:

-With all of these benefits, there is a vegetable garden mulch that does even more.
+With all these benefits, there is a vegetable garden mulch that does even more.
 Ramial chipped wood mulch, the mulch made by chipping up small green branches and twigs, is hugely beneficial to the garden.
-The best news is, tree trimming companies usually have to pay for dumping their wood chips in a landfill, and would probably deliver a load or two to you for free!
+The best news is tree trimming companies usually have to pay for dumping their wood chips in a landfill and would probably deliver a load or two to you for free!
 When they delivered mine, the truck was small enough to maneuver to the back of my driveway by my backyard gate.

 What makes Ramial Chipped Wood (RCW) the perfect vegetable garden mulch?

 Lignin is a sugar structure that gives trees and plants their natural rigidity.
 Lignin in larger branches is very hard for fungi and bacteria to break down.
 However, the lignin in small branches and twigs is less mature and can be broken down by a few species of protozoa and bacteria, and especially by the Basidiomycetic group of fungi.
 These fungi build carbon into polysaccharides (complex carbohydrates), which contribute to the soil’s humus content.
-Some of these polysaccharides are incorporated into stable humus, which utilize soil water to “glue together” fine soil particles, building a crumbly, friable structure necessary to good soil.
+Some of these polysaccharides are incorporated into stable humus, which utilize soil water to “glue together” fine soil particles, building a crumbly, and friable structure necessary to good soil.

 So little is known about fungi, and in the past their value as decomposers of dead wood has been overlooked.
 However, when Basidiomycete fungi and RCW from hardwood trees or bushes unite to produce stable humus, it creates a most fertile soil.